davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

-The Monterey microplate [@fig:reconstruction] nucleated as an oblique intra-oceanic rift along an ~250 km long segment of the Pacific-Farallon ridge [@Thorkelson1989; @Bohannon1995], during slab window formation [@Wilson2005].
+The Monterey microplate [@fig:reconstruction] nucleated as an oblique intra-oceanic rift along an ~250 km long segment of the Pacific-Farallon ridge [@Thorkelson1989; @Bohannon1995] during slab window formation [@Wilson2005].
-Microplates may have stalled beneath coastal central California as the Farallon plate continued to subduct deeper into the mantle [@Bohannon1995; @Brocher1999;
+Microplates may have stalled beneath coastal central California as the coherent main part of the Farallon plate continued to subduct deeper into the mantle [@Bohannon1995; @Brocher1999;
 @VanWijk2001].
 In this scenario, late Cenozoic volcanism in the region is linked to the youthfulness of the subducted microplate(s), implying a partial